au-research/github-training/episodes/3-editing-a-file.md

 **Demonstration** (5 minutes): Create a LICENCE.md file containg the text of your preferred Creative Commons licence (but not CC0!)

 **Challenge** (15 minutes): Edit the README.md file in the repo you created in episode 2.
-Use some markdown formatting before committing your changes directly to the main branch.
+Use some markdown formatting to add a link to LICENCE.md before committing your changes directly to the main branch.
 Do not create a new branch and start a pull request - we will be doing that later in this workshop.

 **Challenge** (5 minutes): Edit the [README.md file for this lesson](https://github.com/au-research/github-training/blob/main/README.md).
 What happens differently?